New York City was like a drug and I was a junkie.

 I had come to New York to attend the American Academy of Dramatic Arts, and, truthfully, to escape my father’s watchful eyes.
 The irony didn’t hit me for years: Dad died when I was living in the one place I felt hidden from his control.
 To further the irony, I immediately moved home.
 Five months later, I married my ex, who is, once again, my ex.

-My ‘gift’ prepared me for certain events during this brief two-year, New York stint, and probably saved my life at least once (stay tuned).
+My ‘gift’ prepared me for certain events during my brief two-year, New York stint, and probably saved my life at least once (stay tuned).
 Yet knowing the unknown was frightening.
-Here’s what I’ve come to believe: For whatever reason, God gave me a prophetic gift, which, in my youth, I abused with cards and fortune tellers, not knowing what it was or how to use it.
+Here’s what I’ve come to believe: God gave me a prophetic gift, which, in my youth, I abused, not knowing what it was or how to use it.

-Still, God was faithful!
-Because, while my “gift” was sidelined, it wasn’t eliminated.
+Yet, God was faithful!
+Because, while my ‘gift’ was sidelined, it wasn’t eliminated.
 Today, I sometimes know things I have no way of knowing, other than the divine.
 It’s rare, but when it happens, I am reassured of His unending grace.
 And I am reminded that when darkness falls, the wondrous light of Christ is always shining.